 The magnitude of sexual size dimorphism (SSD), our proxy for sexual selection, only explained sex differences in mean personality for activity and aggression in mammals, but not for variability in any of the taxa-personality types combinations we tested.
-Given that phylogeny (I2phylo) explained a large proportion of variance in sex-specific differences in personality variability in mammals it would be valuable to conduct a more focussed meta-analysis looking at sex-specific variability in behaviour in primates to explore sources of sex differences in variability in humans.
+Given that phylogeny (I2phylo) explained a large proportion of variance in sex-specific differences in personality variability in mammals it would be valuable to conduct a more focussed meta-analysis looking at sex-specific variability in behaviour in non-human primates to explore possible sources of sex differences in variability in humans.

 Our findings for animals, alongside rather weak evidence for greater male variability in animals for other traits, suggests that accepting evolutionary explanations for greater behavioural variability in men than women is premature.
 Researchers should not assume that males or men are the more variable sex when measuring shared traits.